The Dirty Docker 2024

 Mitch Docker; could there be a more honest, loveable and community minded person in Australian cycling at the moment?
 I for one don't think so.
 Between his insightful commentary on SBS, his Life in the Peloton podcast which gives an insider’s view of the procycling world, running training camps, putting time into his local Lancefield community and just doing epic shit, like riding from Melbourne to Adelaide for the TDU with a few mates and recording interviews along the way.
 Mitch's enthusiasm is so infectious, that he strikes me as one of those people, that nobody can say no to, and it's with that innate trust that the Dirty Docker happened.

 The inclusiveness of the two-day festival was unlike anything we have ever seen in Australia.
 Twelve events across XC running races, CX races, novelty races, kids races on the Saturday and the option of 4 gravel events from 15 to 115km on the Sunday attracted a very healthy 580 entrants.
 Keeping that festival vibe pumping into the night with craft beers (a Dirty Pale no less), live bands and on Sunday with a DJ.
-Don't forget the ice bath sauna to complete the experience.
+Don't forget the ice bath and sauna to complete the experience.

 Rather than write a lengthy run down of the course, I've gone out to friends and fellow Brunswick CC members to get their take on the event, because it was an event and a half.
 No prizes for being first across the line, but perhaps a self-congratulatory prize of knowing that you had a good time and might want to come back next year.